Willr-hawkins/coiling-clay1/README.md

 ### Header and footer

 The websites header and footer is consistent through out the whole website.
-The header consists of a logo which links back to the homepage, menu dropdown for naviagtion and searching funcitionality, a my account dropdown with all account funcitionality and a cart icon that will take the user to preview their cart.
+The header consists of a logo which links back to the homepage, menu dropdown for navigation and searching functionality, a my account dropdown with all account functionality and a cart icon that will take the user to preview their cart.

 ![Header](https://github.com/user-attachments/assets/186cbe05-a5ba-4b7e-8672-522fbd2ad0c5)